|University of Arkansas at Little Rock|

 Complaints of discrimination, either formal or informal, should be filed within 30 working days of the event.
-Filing a complaint with one’s supervisor, the dean of students, or the human relations officer satisfies the requirements for reporting.
-In extenuating circumstances, the time limit may be waived by the human relations officer or dean of students.
+Filing a complaint with one’s supervisor, the dean of students, or the human resource officer satisfies the requirements for reporting.
+In extenuating circumstances, the time limit may be waived by the human resource officer or dean of students.
 The written request with a copy of notification of approval will be placed in the file.

 II.
 INFORMAL COMPLAINT PROCEDURES